grafana/lezer-promql-tree-viz/README.md

 npm run build
 ```

+Then simply open the dist/index.html file in your browser.

 To build against a local version of lezer-promql, make sure to follow the [instructions in lezer-promql](https://github.com/prometheus/prometheus/blob/main/web/ui/module/lezer-promql/README.md) and then update the package.json to point to the local version:

     "@prometheus-io/lezer-promql": "file:/Users/USERNAME/projects/prometheus/web/ui/module/lezer-promql/dist",